 16. Weapons!

 That does it!
-It sounds like a lot but it isn’t really.
+It sounds like a lot, but it isn’t.
 Most of the stuff is already in your vehicle.
-It’s always best to be prepared, rather than getting stuck and depending on some creepy guy.
+It’s always best to be prepared, rather than getting stuck and depending on some creepy person.
 The best advice I have to offer any road tripper is to simply be aware of what’s going on around you.
 Pay attention to the road, know what’s happening around you when you make a rest stop, and be safe.
 Use that head of yours at all times!

 Be sure to download my free Independent Road Trip Checklist, for more great (and free) downloads join my e-mail list and you’ll have access to all my freebies!
 Get access to my Freebies here.